tejaswini5801/previews/Type Annotations.md

 # Type Annotations In Java

-Annotations in Java are used to provide supplemental information about a program.
+Annotations in Java are used to provide additional information about a program.
 In previous Java versions, annotations can be used only while declarations.
 Type annotation is a new feature of Java SE 8 along with repeating annotation.

 Type Annotations can be applied to any type use.
 It ensures stronger type checking which can help reduce the number of errors in the Java code and improved analysis of Java programs.